Solar inverter: Enphase

 In the aftermath of the 2001 Telecoms crash, Martin Fornage of Cerent Corporation was looking for new projects.
 When he saw the low performance of the string inverter for the solar array on his ranch, he found the project he was looking for.
 In 2006 he formed Enphase Energy with another Cerent engineer, Raghu Belur, and they spent the next year applying their telecommunications design expertise to the inverter problem.

 Released in 2008, the Enphase M175 model was the first commercially successful microinverter.
 A successor, the M190, was introduced in 2009, and the latest model, the M215, in 2011.
 Backed by $100 million in private equity, Enphase quickly grew to 13% marketshare by mid-2010, aiming for 20% by year-end.
 They shipped their 500,000th inverter in early 2011, and their 1,000,000th in September of the same year.
 In early 2011, they announced that re-branded versions of the new design will be sold by Siemens directly to electrical contractors for widespread distribution.

-Enphase has subscribed an agreement with EnergyAustralia, to market its micro-inverter technology.
+Enphase has entered an agreement with EnergyAustralia, to market its micro-inverter technology.

 Major players

 Enphase's success did not go unnoticed, and since 2010 a host of competitors came and largely left the space.
 Many of the products were identical to the M190 in specs, and even in the casing and mounting details.
 Some differentiate by competing head-to-head with Enphase in terms of price or performance, while others are attacking niche markets.

 Larger firms also stepped into the field: SMA, Enecsys and iEnergy.

 OKE-Services updated OK4-All product was bought by SMA in 2009 and released as the SunnyBoy 240 after an extended gestation period, while Power-One has introduced the AURORA 250 and 300.
 Other major players around 2010 included Enecsys and SolarBridge Technologies, especially outside the North American market.
 In 2021, the only microinverter made in the USA is from Chilicon Power.
 Since 2009, several companies from Europe to China, including major central inverter manufacturers, have launched microinverters—validating the microinverter as an established technology and one of the biggest technology shifts in the PV industry in recent years.

-APsystems is marketing inverters for up to four solar modules a microinverters, including the three-phase YC1000 with an AC output of up to 1130 Watt.
+APsystems is marketing inverters for up to four solar modules per microinverter, including the three-phase YC1000 with an AC output of up to 1130 Watts to.

 The number of manufacturers has dwindled over the years, both by attrition and consolidation.
 In 2019, the few remaining include Enphase which purchased SolarBridge in 2021, Omnik Solar and Chilicon Power (acquired by Generac in July 2021).

-In July 2021 the list of big name PV companies who have partnered with microinverter companies to produce and sell AC solar panels include Siemens, Trina Solar, BenQ, LG, Canadian Solar, Suntech, SunPower, NESL, Hanwha SolarOne, Sharp.
+In July 2021 the list of major PV companies who have partnered with microinverter companies to produce and sell AC solar panels include BenQ, Canadian Solar, LG, NESL, SunPower, Sharp Solar, Suntech, Siemens, Trina Solar and Qcells.